CNET Editors' Rating: 4.5 / 5

-The bottom line: While it may not be perfect, the Pinterest mobile app rocks at most of your basic pinning and browsing needs.
+The bottom line: The near-perfect Pinterest mobile app rocks at just about all of your basic pinning and browsing needs.

 Design, Features & Performance (out of 10)

-One of the fastest-growing sites ever to hit the Web can now be enjoyed via native mobile app, available for iPhone, iPad, and Android devices.
-Each app, designed specifically for its platform, lets you browse through pins and boards, add your own pins, and manage a few account settings.
+One of the fastest-growing sites ever to hit the Web, Pinterest can be conveniently enjoyed via native mobile app for iPhone, iPad, and Android devices.
+Each app, designed specifically for its platform, lets you browse through pins and boards, add your own pins, and manage account settings.